Treat yourself … this easy, homemade Watermelon Lemonade is the ultimate summer drink, and it takes minutes to make!

 If you’ve never made fresh lemonade at home, you might be surprised to find out that it’s super easy.
 And I have a really easy trick for adding the sugar … no simple syrup or endless stirring required!

-You’ll need 3/4 cup lemon juice for the recipe, which is about 3 large, juicy lemons.
-I’d recommend purchasing extra lemons though, because they can really vary in juiciness … better safe than sorry!
-If you prefer, you can strain the lemon juice, as well.
+- Juice the lemons.
+After you've made the watermelon juice, squeeze the lemons.
+An old-fashioned citrus juicer works perfectly for this (strain if desired).
+You'll need ¾ cup lemon juice for the recipe, which is about three large, juicy lemons.
+I'd recommend purchasing extra lemons though, because they can really vary in juiciness ... better safe than sorry!
+Before tossing the peels, thinly slice one and set it aside.

-Add four cups hot water and 3/4 cup sugar to a pitcher.
-Just use hot water from your faucet, it doesn’t need to be boiling hot.
+- Combine the sugar + water.
+I have a really neat, time-saving hack for dissolving the sugar, which I learned from a fave cookbook (Entertaining for a Veggie Planet).
+Add four cups hot tap water (not boiling) and ¾ cup sugar to a pitcher.
 Then, stir until the sugar dissolves.
-You’ll know you’re done when the water turns clear.
+You'll know you're done when the water turns clear.

-Add the lemon juice and sliced lemon to the sugar-water.
+- Mix everything together.
+Add the lemon juice and sliced lemon peel to the sugar-water.
 Stir, then mix in the watermelon juice.

 And that’s all there is to it, your homemade Watermelon Lemonade is ready to drink!
 This recipe makes eight servings.
 Serve over ice, garnished with lemon slices and watermelon wedges, if you wish.